Celosia, otherwise known as Cockscomb, is an annual plant that belongs to the Amaranthaceae family, which is Greek for “burning”.

 6. Plumed Celosia (Argentea plumosa)

 The plumed celosia is a taller variety, and some can even reach 4 feet in height!
 They produce red to yellow flowers that can last up to two months.
+The Dragon’s breath plant is a famous cultivar of plumed celosia.
 The plant can also have a fleshy red stem, though this is not a feature shared by all celosias that produce red flowers.

 Older leaves are wider than the newer ones and they grow along the stems.